+Oil continues to be integral part of global economy.
+Despite the strong push for renewable energy sources its consumption continues to grow by 1.4~% so far in the twenty first century in comparison to 1.2~% in the previous two decades.
+In real terms it means nearly doubling of average yearly incremental consumption from 618 kbd in first period to 1 619 in the later one.
 Oil consumption in the US and Europe peaked about 10 years ago and has been on a downward trend ever since.
 The aggregate OECD consumption was surpassed by its non-OECD counterparts in 2013 and they started to slide apart for few years before the fall in oil prices which led back to slight rebound for oil demand in developed economies which is now forecasted to increase till 2018 back to its levels from 2010 (EIA, 2017).
-As the demand of developed countries slowed down, it was more than offset by fast growing emerging markets especially that of China and India which combined increase of incremental demand for oil reached almost 4 mbd between 2010-2016 and is expected to increase another 1 mbd during 2016-2018 period based on strong economic growth and rise of middle class.
+As the demand of developed countries slowed down, it was more than offset by fast growing emerging markets especially that of China and middle class.
 Even so, current percapita annual oil consumption in China, at around 3 barrels per capita remains well below that in the United States (20 barrels per capita) and the European Union (8 barrels per capita).
-There are signs of a slowdown, but the era of robust Chinese oil demand growth is not over according to IEA (2016), which projects China to grow by around 300 kbd each year for the next ten years and only then slowsto an average annual increase of 100 kbd from 2025 onwards.
+There are signs of a slowdown, but the era of robust Chinese oil demand growth is not over according to IEA (2016), which projects China to grow by around 300 kbd each year for the next ten years and only then slows to an average annual increase of 100 kbd from 2025 onwards.
 During that period China overtakes the UnitedStates in the early 2030's to become the world's largest oil consumer, but China's projected increase in consumption over the next 25 years (4.1 mb/d) is less than half what was added in the previous 25 years (8.6 mb/d).